 Trump essentially dismissed the media coverage of the 14 bombs because such attention, he claimed, detracted focus from Republican political momentum.
 Unlike the behavior of prior presidents, Trump announced that he “passed” on communicating with any of the 14 targets with reassurances about their safety.
 He told reporters prior to boarding Air Force One for a political rally that he thought the synagogue killings would have had a better result were guns available within the temple, adding that the death penalty should be renewed as a deterrent to such criminal behavior—but, of course, he had no comment on gun control.

 Trumpenkrieg is an attempt to destroy the civic fabric and culture that has sustained the United States from its founding.
 Despite the rationale of those who claim the Second Amendment was designed to allow all to bear arms in defense of the nation, in the face of Trumpenkrieg there is only the ballot as weapon.
-November 6, 2018, will mark a vital event, greater than Gettysburg, in the salvation of the union and the nation.
+November 5, 2019 and November 3, 2020, will mark vital events, greater than Gettysburg, in the salvation of the union and the nation.